Federal Housing Administration: Major housing projects

 In 1935, Colonial Village in Arlington County, Virginia, was the first large-scale, rental housing project erected in the United States that was Federal Housing Administration-insured.
 During World War II, the FHA financed a number of worker's housing projects including the Kensington Gardens Apartment Complex in Buffalo, New York.
 During the Great Depression, Ohio Cities used federal government funds for building housing projects and first two of those projects completed in the United States were in Cincinnati and Cleveland.

+The FHA was led by the Federal Housing Commissioner Raymond M. Foley (1945–47) and Franklin D. Richards (1947–52).
+In 1954, Norman P. Mason was appointed as the Federal Housing Commissioner.

 Establishment of HUD

-In 1965, the Federal Housing Administration was integrated into the Department of Housing and Urban Development following the enactment of the Department of Housing and Urban Development Act of 1965.
-With the integration of the FHA into HUD, it transformed into a distinct entity within the larger HUD framework.
-Under this arrangement, the FHA would be overseen by a Federal Housing Commissioner who concurrently held the position of Assistant Secretary.
-This Commissioner would be responsible for both FHA-specific functions and the administration of other HUD programs related to the private mortgage market.

-While the FHA and HUD share some commonalities, they also exhibit differences in their roles and responsibilities.
-The designated Commissioner would assume authority over all departmental programs pertaining to the private mortgage market, in addition to their dual roles as Assistant Secretary and head of the FHA.
+In 1965, the Federal Housing Administration became part of the Department of Housing and Urban Development with the Passage of the Department of Housing and Urban Development Act of 1965.
+When the FHA became part of HUD, the FHA became a separate entity within HUD.
+A Federal Housing Commissioner who would also be an Assistant Secretary would head the FHA.
+The FHA and HUD have their similarities and differences.
+The Commissioner designated would administer all other departmental programs that relate to the private mortgage market in addition to duties as Assistant Secretary and FHA head.
 The FHA and HUD both help borrowers with bad credit and insufficient down payment to be able to buy or repair a house.